 We sat in the Stonebridge restaurant.
 It was pretty quiet.
 Everyone had gone home from the days event.

-Tia ordered a bottle of Bulgarian wine.
+She ordered a bottle of Bulgarian wine.
 I must have had chicken because I always have chicken.
 The two waiters were fawning over her like most waiters in most restaurants we’ve been to in Europe.
 She’s electric.
 Other than that, my memory of that week is sketchy.
-It’s hard to fathom that was 3 months ago.
+It’s hard to fathom that was 4 years ago.

 “Best I’ve ever seen you.”